 This is a net effect and approximates the gap that may exist.
 The top occupation in the City of Pleasanton are software developers, representing 4.3% of all jobs.
 There are more jobs than qualified residents to fill this occupation and most of the top occupations.
 Where surpluses exist, presents an opportunity to attract businesses requiring such talent.
-Gaps in specific occupations provide opportunities for workforce development and higher ed institutions to focus efforts.
+Gaps in specific occupations, such as Home Health and Personal Care Aides, provide opportunities for workforce development and higher ed institutions to focus efforts.

-Table 18.
+Table 16.
 Top Occupations, City of Pleasanton (2022)